michaelnmmeyer/dharma/readme.md

 should run at a given time, not more.

 We use the WAL mode in SQLite.
-Thus, writers don't block readers and vice-versa, but writers do block each other, which is why use just one and serialize writes.
+Thus, writers don't block readers and vice-versa, but writers do block each other, which is why we use just one and serialize writes.

-## Gotchas

-If `git push` are too frequent, it is theoretically possible that the update process might not keep up and thus miss updates.
-Nothing prevents this from happening for now.
-In the meantime, you can manually trigger a full update of the databases by running the script `change.py` and then the following in another terminal:

-	echo all > ~/dharma/repos/change.hid